zbicin/zbicin.github.io/source/_posts/Debugging-Cordova-applications.md

 ---

-Cordova gives us a great opportunity to build mobile applications using the web development stack.
-It does so by embeding an HTML document into a special instance of a web browser and  exhibiting several additional APIs in JavaScript.
+Apache Cordova gives us a great opportunity to build mobile applications using the web development stack.
+It does so by embedding an HTML document into a special instance of a web browser and  exhibiting several additional APIs in JavaScript.

 {% asset_img center cordovaBot.png 150 150 "Apache Cordova Logo" %}